 - This reduces the cost of litigation for many plaintiffs.

-- Corporates are reluctant to face such lawsuits.
-Hence, sometimes the class action lawsuits are settled outside court.
+- Corporations are reluctant to face such lawsuits.
+Hence, sometimes class action lawsuits are settled outside court.

 - Many plaintiffs maybe not be in a financial position to bear the litigation cost.
 Hence, a class-action lawsuit becomes a medium for delivering the required justice.